andresebr/kumodd/README.md

 a YAML file is used for configuration items not specific to a data set or case.
 This is intended to support reproducibility.
 The configuration file contains:

-Name		| Description
-:-----		| :-----
-gdrive_auth	| filename of the google drive account authorization.
-Ignored if provided on command line. oauth_id	| filename of the Oauth client ID credentials csv_columns	| various profiles of CSV/Table columns csv_title	| list of column titles for each metadata name

 'csv_columns' specifies various output profiles.
 Each profile specifies a set of columns.
 Here is the 'owners' profile containing three columns.
 These columns may be selected using 'kumodd.py -col owners'.

 ``` yaml